-Year Leaders supported by their Pastoral Behaviour Manager and Senior Tutor will support staff, students and parents in resolving reported incidents.
-If an incident of bullying cannot be resolved it will be referred to the Pastoral Manager to support resolution.
-The Deputy Headteacher, Pastoral and Assistant Headteacher, Behaviour and Culture will, where necessary, review incidents and their response if additional scrutiny is required or a parent wishes to escalate to a complaint.
+Year Leaders supported by their Pastoral Behaviour Support Manager and Senior Tutor will support staff, students and parents in resolving reported incidents.
+If an incident of bullying cannot be resolved, it will be referred to Senior Leaders to support resolution.
+The Deputy Headteacher and Assistant Headteacher, Behaviour and Culture will, where necessary, review incidents and their response if additional scrutiny is required or a parent wishes to escalate to a complaint.

-All staff can expect to be professionally trained and supported in dealing with bullying.
+All staff can expect to be trained and supported in dealing with bullying.